nyakaz73/spring-native/README.md

 For the istio to be able to inject envoy proxies to our pods we need to inject istio-inject to our namespae:

-To check the labels associated to a namespace
+To check the labels associated to a namespace:

 ```shell
 kubectl get ns backend-services --show-labels
 ```

-To enable istio injection to our backend-services namespace
+To enable istio injection to our backend-services namespace:

 ```shell
 kubectl label namespace backend-services istio-injection=enabled